UMNET-perfSONAR/pSSID/elk_stash_conf/elk_setup.md

 The ansible instructions above should set up two pipelines for pscheduler and pssid.
 The pipelines are set up in `/etc/logstash/pipelines.yml`.
 The pssid pipeline has two main files: [pssid-input-output.conf](https://github.com/UMNET-perfSONAR/pSSID/blob/master/logstash_conf/pssid_conf.d/pssid-input-output.conf) and [01-pssid-scan-filter.conf](https://github.com/UMNET-perfSONAR/pSSID/blob/master/logstash_conf/pssid_conf.d/01-pssid-scan-filter.conf).

 The [pssid-input-output.conf](https://github.com/UMNET-perfSONAR/pSSID/blob/master/logstash_conf/pssid_conf.d/pssid-input-output.conf) sets up input using rabbitmq plugin that extracts any messages from rabbitmq queue named 'pSSID' on the elk server.
-This file also sets up elasticsearch output for the 'pssid' index.
+This file also sets up elasticsearch output for the 'pssid' index that we see in Kibana.

 The [01-pssid-scan-filter.conf](https://github.com/UMNET-perfSONAR/pSSID/blob/master/logstash_conf/pssid_conf.d/01-pssid-scan-filter.conf) splits the scanned bssid info and ssid coverage info into own individual objects so it is easier to aggreagrate the data.
 TODO: add a filter for http request that translates return code into english (200 -> OK)